Yasser-Chen/chessGame/README.md

-NOTE : added new better designe !
+NOTE : Added Draw by 3 times repeatition

 This chess game is not 90% finished ! must add :
   - Must add responsif borad !
-  - Must add Draw by 3 times repeatition unlimited times of repeats

   Made by Yasser Chenik